 Ingredients

-- 1 1/2 tablespoon vegetable or canola oil (any neutral oil works)
+- 1 1/2 tablespoon vegetable oil (any neutral oil works)

 - 1 tablespoons oyster sauce